Putin orders seizure of Exxon-led Sakhalin 1 oil and gas project | Headlines

 Putin orders seizure of Exxon-led Sakhalin 1 oil and gas project

+Exxon holds a 30% operator stake in Sakhalin-1, with Russian company Rosneft, India's ONGC Videsh and Japan's SODECO as partners.
+Oil production at the Sakhalin-1 project fell to just 10,000 barrels per day (bpd) in July from 220,000 bpd before Russia invaded Ukraine.

+Russian President Vladimir Putin signed a decree on Friday that establishes a new operator for the Exxon Mobil Corp-led Sakhalin-1 oil and gas project in Russia's Far East.
 Putin's move affecting Exxon's largest investment in Russia mimics a strategy he used to seize control of other energy properties in the country.
-Friday's decree gives the Russian government authority to decide whether foreign shareholders can retain stakes in the project.

-Russian President Vladimir Putin on Friday signed a decree that creates a new operator for the Exxon Mobil Corp-led Sakhalin-1 oil and gas project in Russia's Far East.
-Putin's move affecting Exxon's largest investment in Russia mimics a strategy he used to seize control of other energy properties in the country.
+Oil production at the Sakhalin-1 project fell to just 10,000 barrels per day (bpd) in July from 220,000 bpd before Russia invaded Ukraine.
+NAVIGATING AN EXIT

-NAVIGATING AN EXIT Exxon has been trying to exit its Russia operations and transfer its role in Sakhalin-1 to a partner since March, after international sanctions were imposed against Moscow.
+Exxon has been trying to exit its Russia operations and transfer its role in Sakhalin-1 to a partner since March, after international sanctions imposed on Moscow.
 Russia's government and Exxon have clashed, with the oil producer threatening to take the case to international arbitration.

+Exxon declined to comment on Friday's decree.
+Japan's SODECO was not immediately available to comment, but an official of the industry ministry, which owns a 50% stake in the firm, said it was gathering information and talking with partners.
+Japan has stopped buying crude from Russia since June.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)